Rush Limbaugh and another hour of broadcast excellence.

 What the hell are you doing?

-Further that means there must be some already existing damage out there that this guy's not decisive.
+Further, that means there must be some already existing damage out there that this guy's not decisive.

-This is a CNN Sunday morning.
+This is on CNN Sunday morning.

 Whatever your views on the larger issues, it's hard not to conclude that the administration's handling of Syria over the last year has been a case study in how not to conduct foreign policy.

-I'm telling you, this is a horrible Labor Day weekend for the elites.
+I'm telling you, this is a horrible Labor Day weekend for the elites and the ruling class ruining their last weekend at the Hamptons.

-You know, this Obama red line thing.
+You know, this Obama red line thing, what it was, was a tip-off to Al-Qaeda.

 What they had to do to make the U.S. get involved.